IOleg-crypto/Hackaton_Prog/README.md

 # 🚀 Hackaton_Prog

 A project created as part of a **hackathon**, focused on using modern web technologies to build a responsive and functional user interface.
+This should be a universal platform where everyone can contribute to saving homeless animals — by giving a found animal to a shelter or adopting a new pet from there.

 ---